SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 ### Block Execution

-### Blocks Return their last Expression

-In Pharo, when a method does not have a return statement, it returns self.
+In Pharo, when a method does not have a return statement, it returns `self`.
 The compiler basically adds it during its compilation.

-Differently from the execution of a method that implicitly returns `self` when it has no explicit return statement, a block without return statement implicitly returns the result of its last expression.
+This is different for a block:  a block without return statement implicitly returns the result of its last expression.

 Let us write a testing scenario for this case: evaluating the following block should return `5` as it is its last expression.